 While the Samsung Pro stood out from the other models that we tested, it was noticeably slower than the Pixelbook when we loaded it down with many tasks at once.
 For most users, this will not be an issue, and we didn't notice a difference in normal browsing or occasional downloads.
 That being said, for the vast majority of people the Pro offers all the performance you'll need and then some, for half the price of the Pixelbook.

-Read review: Samsung Pro
+Read more: Samsung Pro review

 Best Overall Performance